user1689/Eight-legged-essay/README.md

   - `short polling`
     Lots of requests that are processed as they come on the server, so it will create a lot of traffic.
   - `long pollling`
     long polling is a technique which server will hold connection until data is ready or timeout.
 After client get response, it will send the next request immediately.
-So the traffic is smaller, but you eat up your resources fast.
+So the traffic is smaller, but it will eat up resources fast.
   - `server send event`
-    sse base on Http/1.1 or Htpp/2, it will create a one-way communication channel where events flow from server to client only, which means it allows clients to receive a stream of events from a server over an HTTP connection without polling per connection.
+    sse base on Http/1.1 or Htpp/2, it will create a one-way communication channel where events flow from server to client only over an HTTP without polling per connection.
   - `WebSockt`